 Spaghetti Squash Casserole

-Cook squash, cut in half, until al dente.
+- Cook squash until tender.
+Cut in half.
 Using a fork, remove spaghetti squash strands from the squash and set aside.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)